Newberrye/CSharpWinFormsCalculator/README.md

 ### Todo
-1. Add functionality for keyboard presses to function as button presses.
-2. Fix order of operations.
+1. Fix order of operations.